9. Advanced Guide to Model Conversion#

 Hint

-• Users can write configuration files in the format of json/yaml/toml/prototxt according to parameter specifications, and point to the configuration file through the command line parameter --config
+• Users can write configuration files in json / yaml / toml / prototxt format according to parameter specifications, and point to the configuration file through the command line parameter --config

-• Some compilation parameters support command line input and have higher priority than configuration files.
-Use pulsar2 build -h to view the supported command line compilation parameters.
-For example, the command line parameter --quant.calibration_method is equivalent to the calibration_method field of the QuantConfig structure is configured
+• Some compilation parameters support command line input, and have higher priority than configuration files.
+Use pulsar2 build -h to view supported command line compilation parameters.
+For example, the command line parameter --quant.calibration_method is equivalent to configuring the calibration_method field of the QuantConfig structure

 pulsar2 build's parameter explanation